 It used to be that .com was the primary extension of business sites.
 Now, there are many options available, and more are on the horizon.
-In fact, if you run a domain name search on GoDaddy and an extension isn’t available, they will give you alternatives with different extensions.
+In fact, if you run a domain name search on most domain sellers and an extension isn’t available, they will give you alternatives with different extensions.

 What if the perfect extension isn’t available?

 You may be tempted to grab any old extension because it’s available with the desired domain name.
 But you need to consider what that extension says.

 Give the extension some serious thought during the domain name search and make sure it’s relevant to — and appropriate for — your website.

 Many people assume a site has a specific focus based on the domain extension.
 For example, if you choose a .info extension, visitors may expect it to be an information site.
 Or if you choose a .net extension, people might assume you run a tech- or network-related business — even though that assumption is a bit outdated.

 Bottom line: Ask yourself to think about the impression the domain name might give potential customers.

 Domains go fast.
 Some people are domain hoarders.
 Others buy them often because they have ideas for future sites.
 With all this going on every day across the web, domains go quickly, especially the good ones.
 So buy the desired domain as soon as possible.

 Also, as weird as it sounds.
 I remember one time being on a domain registrar that I hadn’t used before.
 I was search a name and for some reason chose not to purchase it.
 Only a couple days later I returned and found it had been bought.
 Coincidence?
 I’m not sure, but it was mighty suspicious.

 What if you can’t decide on the domain?